 On my back:

-- Backpack 44l (Osprey Talon 44), one extra set of clothes, ,2 extra pairs of hiking socks, safety vest (especially recommended for the Portuguese route)
+- Backpack 44l (Osprey Talon 44), one extra set of clothes, 2 extra pairs of hiking socks,

-- sandals (most hostels have “no boots/shoes inside” policy),
+- Teva sandals (most hostels have “no boots/shoes inside” policy),

-- Scrubba, a portable washing machine (for me it was faster and cleaner laundry than by hand washing)
+- Scrubba, a portable washing machine (for me it was faster and cleaner laundry than by hand washing in the sink)

 - hiking towel (quick-drying), toiletries (keep it to a minimum and travel-sized), first aid kit, earplugs (take few spares as well),